5 min read

 A study conducted by researchers at the University of Otago in New Zealand found that taking a probiotic supplement reduced the number of colds and gastrointestinal infections that the study’s otherwise healthy subjects experienced; a similar study undertaken by the University of Medicine and Dentistry of New Jersey found that two particular strains of probiotics–Lactobacillus rhamnosus and Bifidobacterium animalis–have the potential to reduce the length and severity of upper respiratory tract infections.

-Research has also uncovered the potential for probiotics to help regulate the body’s immune system response in relation to a number of immune system diseases such as allergies and eczema, offering evidence that probiotics contain significant therapeutic potential.
+Research has also uncovered the potential for probiotics to help regulate the body’s immune system response in relation to a number of immune system diseases such as allergies and eczema, offering evidence that probiotics have significant therapeutic potential.
 Even very serious diseases such as chronic liver disease, type 2 diabetes and certain cancers have been shown to benefit from the immune system-boosting effects of probiotics.

 The Many Other Benefits of a Daily Probiotic Supplement